AdobeDocs/experience-manager-learn.en/help/aem-target-personalization/personalization-use-case-2.md

 ## Summary

-In this chapter, a marketer was able to create an activity to redirect your site pages that are hosted on AEM to a new page using Adobe Target
+In this chapter, a marketer was able to create an activity to redirect your site pages that are hosted on AEM to a new page using Adobe Target.